echeran/smile-of-murugan/webbook/chapter05.md

 mother beast grieve.

 Like him, O Nallērmutiya
-of Vēnkațam, rock and falling water, O you who do not rise at once to run wherever your heart goes, you too must give
+of Vēnkaṭam, rock and falling water, O you who do not rise at once to run wherever your heart goes, you too must give